-These Almond Flour Chocolate Chip Cookies are a favorite around here.
-They truly taste melt-in-your-mouth divine, and they’re so much easier to make than traditional chocolate chip cookies!
+They truly taste melt-in-your-mouth divine, and – bonus! – they’re actually much easier to make than traditional chocolate chip cookies!

 Remember those soft-baked chocolate chip cookies you’d buy in the snack food aisle?
 Bendy, pliable, perfect for sinking your teeth into one.
 Or – ahem – seven.
 These cookies totally remind me of those.

 They’re melty, bendy little gems that satisfy your chocolate chip cookie craving while also being gluten-free, dairy-free, and surprisingly low in sugar and carbohydrates.

 Did you ever think that gluten free, dairy free chocolate chip cookies would look like this?!

 Almond Flour Chocolate Chip Cookies Ingredients

 A surprisingly short list of ingredients makes up these almond flour cookies:

 - Coconut oil – solid, but almost melty

 - Almond flour – a finely ground almond flour or meal made from blanched almonds works best for this recipe (we really like this one)